aditya25042005/Hackers_404/README.md

   - Education
   - Preferences
 - Generates personalized career suggestions
-- Allows returning users to ask follow-up questions based on their profile
+- Allows returning users to ask follow-up questions  based on their profile and  chat history

 ## 🛠️ Technologies Used